Heart Palpitations in Children

 What Causes Heart Palpitations?

-Infrequent palpitations or skipped heart beats that start in the lower chambers of the heart are called premature ventricular contractions.
+Infrequent palpitations or skipped heart beats can be from an early heartbeat that starts in the lower chambers of the heart called premature ventricular contractions.
 In the upper chambers, they are called premature atrial contractions.
 Both may be findings in normal people.
+Sometimes, there is no evidence of early heartbeats, and these are just sensations you can feel.

 Heart palpitations may be caused by a variety of factors, including: